lachlan-ibm/pyivia/docs/factory.rst

 This module uses the firmware management API to return the version string from Verify Access and return the appropriate version implementation of the management API.

-A user should not attempt to instantiate the versioned classes, instead the ``pyisva.factory`` module should be used to create a ``pyisava.factory.Factory`` object which is capable of returning version specific implementation of the five modules used.
+A user should not attempt to instantiate the versioned classes, instead the ``pyivia.factory`` module should be used to create a ``pyisava.factory.Factory`` object which is capable of returning version specific implementation of the five modules used.

 .. code-block:: python

-   import pyisva
+   import pyivia
-   f = pyisva.factory.Factory("https://verify.access.appliance", "user", "secret")
+   f = pyivia.factory.Factory("https://verify.access.appliance", "user", "secret")

 Verifying TLS to Verify Access Management Interface
 ____________________________________________________